Home » Biblical Meanings » Biblical Meaning Of Threshing Floor

 2. The Parable of the Wheat and Tares: In Matthew 13:24-30, Jesus shares the parable of the wheat and tares.
 He likens the kingdom of heaven to a man sowing good seed in his field, but an enemy sows tares among the wheat.
 When both grow together, they are separated at the time of harvest.
 The threshing floor metaphorically represents the final judgment when the righteous and the wicked will be separated.

-See Also: Biblical Meaning Of 32
+See Also: Biblical Meaning Of Name William

 B. Lessons and Moral Teachings